-Mirroring Options - Source
+Mirroring Options - From Source to Target

 Commit Mode: Default is AutoCommit where each statement is replicated as a standalone transaction.
 This means that only statements that fail will not be replicated.
 The CommitmentControl option applies all the statements associated with a transaction as a whole to the target.
 CommitmentControl is supported on Oracle (Log Reader and Log Server Agent), Microsoft SQL Server, IBM Db2 for i, IBM Db2 LUW, IBM Informix.